Continuous invariant-based asymmetries of periodic crystals quantify deviations from higher symmetry: Generically complete and continuous isometry invariants of crystals

 \begin{dfn}[invariants $\PPC(S)$ and $\PDA(S;k)$] Let $S\subset\R^n$ be a periodic set with $m$ points in a unit cell $U$ of $S$.
 The \emph{Point Packing Coefficient} is $\PPC(S) = \sqrt[n]{\dfrac{\vol(U)}{mV_n}}$, where $\vol(U)$ is the volume of $U$, and $V_n$ is the volume of the unit ball in $\mathbb{R}^n$, e.g. $V_3=\frac{4}{3}\pi$.
 The \emph{Pointwise Deviation from Asymptotic} is the matrix $\PDA(S;k)$ obtained from $\PDD(S;k)$ by subtracting $\PPC(S)\sqrt[n]{j}$ from every distance in columns $j=1,\dots,k$. \end{dfn}

 Another advantage of $\PDA(S;k)$ vs original $\PDD(S;k)$ is the experimental convergence to 0 of the $k$-th values from the last column of $\PDA(S;k)$ as $k\to+\infty$, see Fig.~4 in \cite{widdowson2025geographic}.
-This convergence to 0 was formally proved for any cubic lattice $\Z^n$ in Example SM3.1 from \cite{widdowson2021pointwise}.
-As a result, there is no need to substantially increase the number $k$ of neighbours, because more distant neighbours bring smaller contributions.
-Our default value $k=100$ sufficed to distinguish all non-duplicate periodic crystals in the CSD \cite{widdowson2022resolving}.
-Hence, we consider $k$ not as a parameter that seriously affects outputs, but as a degree of approximation like the number of decimal places on a calculator.
+This convergence to 0 was formally proved for any cubic lattice $\Z^n$ in Example~SM3.1 from \cite{widdowson2026pointwise}.
+Then there is no need to substantially increase the number $k$ of neighbours, because more distant neighbours bring smaller contributions.
+We consider $k$ not as a parameter that seriously affects $\PDA(S;k)$, but as a degree of approximation like the number of decimal places on a calculator.
+The vector $\ADA(S;k)$ of column averages in $\PDA(S;k)$ for $k=100$ atomic neighbours was sufficient to distinguish all non-duplicate crystals in the CSD \cite{widdowson2024continuous}.
+The components of this \emph{Average Deviation from Asymptotic} vector $\ADA(S;k)$ can be used as analytic coordinates on geographic-style maps of any materials database.
+Such maps were first developed for 2D lattices by \cite{bright2023geographic,bright2023continuous,kurlin2024mathematics}.